Efesencan/BU-Cloud-Computing/chris-client-cli/README.md

                                   Get a plugin's details.
 Pass in type first (plugin_id or plugin_name) then the
                                   argument.
+  --check_plugin_compute_env      Check whether the compute env is suitable for plugin.
+Pass in plugin_name
   --list_compute_resources        List the compute resources --get_compute_resources_details
                                   Get the details of the compute resource